Kevsp178/ImDb-APP/README.md

-HW COT 4930 - Full Stack Web Development Jarold Sabillon Z: 23638144
+Jarold Sabillon - An ImDb based web app.

 This web app allows for the user to search for a movie, view actors and ratings, and add the movie to a watchlist as well as remove them.